geogardenclub/geogardenclub.github.io/docs/develop/data-model/cloud-storage-data-model.md

 Now that we're at the field level, the final part of the path name is simply the name of the file.
 By convention, this name will be the field name with a ".jpg" suffix (our image upload library is configured to always create a JPG file).
 So, for example,  `images/gardens/garden-US-98225-101-0404/pictureURL/pictureURL.jpg` and `images/gardens/garden-US-98225-101-0404/plotPlanURL/plotPlanURL.jpg`.

 :::info
 While we currently only allow a single image file per field, it is very likely that this restriction will be relaxed in the future to allow multiple images for a single field.
-We can revise this data model only slightly to support that by allowing multiple files in the `pictureURL` folder and a new, backward-compatible naming convention for those files.
+We can revise this data model only slightly to support that by allowing multiple files in (for example) the `pictureURL` folder and a new, backward-compatible naming convention for those files.
 :::

 Now that you've seen an example, here's a specification that covers all image file names: